11.D Arrears Calculation

 Payments.
 In order to reduce data entry, the payments are entered on an annual basis for each order.
 The calculator applies payments to current, arrears, interest, and fees.

 Limitations.
-The following are limitations of the Federal CSE Office Arrears Calculator:
+The following are limitations of the Federal CSP Office Arrears Calculator:

 Summary.
 The calculator generates a one-page summary sheet with the grand totals, and it allows a case worker to generate annual breakdowns of payments owed and made, arrears accrued, interest charged, and fees.